 Now, Aristotle spends a quarter of the chapter setting up the distinction between the categorical and energetic senses of being (Phys.
-III.1 200b27–201a10), which, I contend, is the most important distinction in the definition of change.
-Though it is usually overlooked, this section makes two points central to the project of the Physics as a whole: it serves both to show that change is describable by the categories, and that change itself is defined through being-potent and being-at-work.
-The key to Aristotle’s argument for the being of change is his use of potency (dunamis) and complete activity (entelecheia) in an ontologically meaningful way: it is because each is a certain meaning of being that they can establish the being of change.
+III.1 200b27–201a10).
+This, I contend, is the most important distinction in the definition of change.
+Though it is usually overlooked, this section makes two points central to the project of the Physics as a whole: it serves both to show that change is describable by the categories, and that change itself is defined not through them, but through being-potent and being-at-work.
+The key to Aristotle’s argument for the being of change is that he uses potency (dunamis) and complete activity (entelecheia) in an ontologically meaningful way: it is because each is a certain meaning of being that they can establish the being of change.

 The definition of change (at Phys.
 III.1 201a9–11) is followed by examples that show the relationship between its terms (lines 11–19) and then an examination of consequences of the overlap between the terms, namely, that they can account both for how things change one another, and for unmoved movers (lines 19–29).
 Aristotle then identifies what the subject of change is by distinguishing the categorical concept of the underlying material, (e.g., a being insofar as it is a bronze thing) from the being-in-potency (e.g., the being insofar as it can be a statue) (lines a29−b5).
 Having shown that being-in-potency is a definite way that particular beings are, Aristotle closes with the argument that change exists: it exists because the being of identifiable, discrete, potent beings is necessarily connected to change, which completes their potency (lines b5–15).
 By marking out how change comes from being, and how obviously existing beings require it, Aristotle clinches the argument against Parmenides’s refutation of change.

 It is important to note that Aristotle does not define change by reference to space and time.
 He argues that change is ontologically prior to time, since it is the number of change (Phys.
 IV.11 219b1–2).
-Recent scholarship has shown that he does not presuppose time in his account of change; in his account change has a continuity and order that is independent of time.2 The reading offered in this chapter aims to substantiate this claim.
+Recent scholarship has shown that he does not presuppose time in his account of change, and this chapter upholds that claim; in his account change has a continuity and order that is independent of time.2

 Categorical and Energetic Being (Phys.
 III.1 200b26–201a9)

 Aristotle sets the stage for his definition of change by insisting on the distinction between two of the four primary senses of being: the categorical and the energetic (Met.
 V.7, VI.2 1026a33−b2, IX.1 1045b27–35, etc.).
 This distinction is pivotal, since no account of categorical properties can give a definition of change; it can only specify the features a particular thing has at a certain point in the change, or define a continuum along which change occurs.
-So we shall examine this distinction first.
-But most of the passage consists of an argument that, although change is not a categorical being, every change is categorically definite.
-A brief account of this argument, then, will occupy us in the next section.
+But most of the preamble consists of an argument that, although change is not a categorical being, every change is categorically definite.